Why study Computer Games Development at Liverpool John Moores University?

 We adopt an active blended learning approach, meaning you will experience a combination of face-to-face and online learning during your time at LJMU.
 This enables you to experience a rich and diverse learning experience and engage fully with your studies.
 Our approach ensures that you can easily access support from your personal tutor, either by meeting them on-campus or via a video call to suit your needs.

 You will begin the course with a 5-day induction and then spend between 15 to 18 hours per week in the classroom.
 Independent study is a fundamental element of the course and accounts for around 70% of your weekly study time.

-Teaching is mostly via lectures with more informal lab sessions and small-group tutorials to reinforce ideas discussed in the lectures and to give you a chance to develop ideas with staff and other students.
+Teaching is mostly via lectures with more informal lab sessions, online activities and small-group tutorials to reinforce ideas discussed in the lectures and to give you a chance to develop ideas with staff and other students.
 In addition to formal lectures and workshop sessions, there are also regular seminars delivered by external speakers and visiting lecturers.

-Staff in the Department of Computer Science actively participate in research to further the development of state-of-the-art computing technologies.
-Research within the Department is recognised internationally in the area of Networked Systems and Security, Computer Entertainment, and Neural Networks with funding from EPSRC, BBC and the European Union.
+This research-informed and practice-driven course is taught by a team of lecturers who have rich industry background and are research active.
+All teaching staff have doctoral degrees in their respective areas of expertise and they have professional collaborations with Games industry.
+Staff in the Department of Computer Science and Mathematics actively participates in research to further the development of state-of-the-art computing technologies.
+Research within the School is recognised internationally in the area of Networked Systems and Security, Computer Entertainment, and Neural Networks with funding from EPSRC, BBC and the European Union.